 Niklas Süle left the south for the South Stand.
 He was just a 17-year-old playing for TSG Hoffenheim when he felt the force of the Yellow Wall for the first time.
-286 appearances later, he joined Borussia Dortmund from Bayern Munich and became a Black & Yellow himself.
+Nine years later, he joined Borussia Dortmund from Bayern Munich and became a Black & Yellow himself.
 "There is no more emotional stadium in the entire world!
-And the fact that I'm now playing for BVB nine years later means a lot to me.
-I can't wait to be part of this club, I want to know how it ticks and supports its team," the 26-year-old told members' magazine BORUSSIA (July 2022 edition).
-"We're delighted that we have managed to sign Niklas Süle, a Germany international, on a free transfer and have tied the player down for four years," declared former sporting director Michael Zorc when the transfer went through at the start of February 2022.
-Sebastian Kehl added: "Niklas has shown during the course of personal talks that he is really keen on Borussia Dortmund.
+And the fact that I'm now playing for BVB nine years later means a lot to me," the 26-year-old told members' magazine BORUSSIA (July 2022 edition).
+"Niklas has shown during the course of personal talks that he is really keen on Borussia Dortmund.
 He possesses a lot of experience, composure in his build-up play and the necessary physicality to take the next step with us from the summer onwards,’’ explained sporting director Sebastian Kehl.

 Niklas joined Eintracht Frankfurt at the age of 11, where he played between 2006 and 2009.
 He then moved to SV Darmstadt 98, but only stayed there for six months before moving into the TSG Hoffenheim academy at the beginning of 2010.
 "I left home early, at 14, and joined the Hoffenheim academy," he told members' magazine BORUSSIA (July 2022 edition).
 "That was a very big step!
 As a youngster, you're already training like a pro and having to manage school at the same time."